History of KTLA in Timeline

 January 22, 1947: KTLA Licensed for Commercial Broadcasting

-On January 22, 1947, KTLA was licensed for commercial broadcasting on channel 5, becoming the first commercial television station in California, Los Angeles, and west of the Mississippi River, and the eighth in the United States.
-Bob Hope emceed the inaugural broadcast, "The Western Premiere of Commercial Television".
+On January 22, 1947, KTLA was licensed for commercial broadcasting on channel 5, becoming the first commercial television station in California, the first in Los Angeles, the first to broadcast west of the Mississippi River, and the eighth in the United States.
+Bob Hope emceed the inaugural broadcast, titled "The Western Premiere of Commercial Television", broadcast live from Paramount Studios.

 Veteran newsman Stan Chambers was hired by KTLA almost a year after its 1947 launch.

-In 1948, KTLA disaffiliated from the DuMont Television Network and converted into an independent station.
-Paramount launched the Paramount Television Network, with KTLA and WBKB-TV as flagship stations.
+In 1948, KTLA disaffiliated from the DuMont Television Network and became an independent station.
+Paramount also launched the Paramount Television Network with KTLA and WBKB-TV as flagship stations.

-Since 1948, KTLA has continuously broadcast the annual Tournament of Roses Parade from Pasadena each New Year's Day, remaining the sole English-language outlet in the Los Angeles market to do so.
+Since 1948, KTLA has broadcast the annual Tournament of Roses Parade from Pasadena each New Year's Day.

-In 1958, KTLA began operating a well-equipped helicopter for newsgathering known as the 'Telecopter,' which was the most advanced airborne television broadcast device of its time.
+In 1958, KTLA began operating a well-equipped helicopter for newsgathering known as the "Telecopter".

 1958: KTLA Moves to Paramount Sunset Studios

-In 1958, KTLA moved its operations into the Paramount Sunset Studios on Sunset Boulevard in Hollywood, where it remains based to this day.
+In 1958, KTLA moved its operations into the Paramount Sunset Studios on Sunset Boulevard in Hollywood.

 November 1963: Gene Autry Purchases KTLA